Quick Legal Facts

 Consequences

 Violations of 370.166.
-Possession of firearm or dangerous weapon in public building or court facility, is a Class C felony, and as such, carries a maximum penalty of up to 5 years imprisonment and a fine of up to $ 125,000.
+Possession of firearm or dangerous weapon in public building or court facility, is a Class C felony, and as such, carries a maximum penalty of up to five years imprisonment and a fine of up to $ 125,000.

 Law Enforcement and Military